Swiatek claims Miami title with 17th straight win

 - Medvedev faces race to be fit for French Open after hernia surgery

-Osaka was brought to tears by a heckler as she lost at Indian Wells last month, but in Miami she managed to reach her first WTA 1000 final since 2020, when she could not face Azarenka for the title because of a hamstring injury.
+Osaka was brought to tears by a heckler as she lost at Indian Wells last month, but in Miami she managed to reach her first WTA 1000 final since 2020, when she could not face Azarenka for the Cincinnati title because of a hamstring injury.

+Osaka, whose family moved to Florida in 2006, told the crowd afterwards: "I know this isn't the outcome that you guys wanted but I'm having a lot of fun up here.
+Just to be in a final again means a lot to me."

+She also thanked her team, saying: "They're the ones that keep pushing me forward after the things that happened two weeks ago, they're the rock that stays by my side."

-This year, the four-time Grand Slam winner, who is currently ranked 77, was unable to force a break point on Swiatek's serve.
+The four-time Grand Slam winner, who is currently ranked 77, was unable to force a break point on Swiatek's serve.

 The former world number one, 24, saved two break points in the opening game, but Swiatek later broke to go 3-2 up at the Hard Rock Stadium.